Baltimore’s Distilleries and Speakeasies

 Named after a Charles Bukowski poem, the Bluebird Cocktail Room in Hampden features long communal tables and literary-themed cocktails, in the spirit of Ernest Hemingway and Virginia Woolf.
 Enjoy a mix of original dishes like spicy peanuts alongside European bistro fare.
 And stop by the downstairs pub which features a well-curated global whiskey collection.

 Rye, a craft cocktail bar in Fell’s Point, was one of the bars that led Baltimore’s craft cocktail movement.
-It’s Prohibition-era design elements and reasonably priced, whiskey cocktails make it an equally perfect spot for a sophisticated night out or a casual, happy hour drink.
+Its Prohibition-era design elements and reasonably-priced whiskey cocktails make it an equally perfect spot for a sophisticated night out or a casual happy hour stop.

 The name says it all: Wet City, a local bar, restaurant and brewery, celebrates Baltimore’s rebellion against federal alcohol restrictions during Prohibition.
 It primarily serves its own house-brewed beer and snacks, while sharing the bar with a variety of other local brews.

 Part of the intrigue of this 1920s style bar comes from its intentionally low-key profile.
 You’ll find little information online about W.C.
 Harlan, except that the owner, Lane Harlan, is the creative force behind both the nearby Clavel, a Mexican-inspired eatery, and Fadensonnen, a biergarten and natural wine bar.
 Mystique aside, the cozy nostalgic watering hole serves exquisite cocktails in an ambience you won’t soon forget.